sinonjs/referee/docs/index.md

 mocha -r ./test/assetions/*
 ```

-[This repository](https://github.com/sinonjs/referee-custom-assert-with-mocha) hosts the full runnable example from above.
+[This repository](https://github.com/sinonjs/referee-custom-assertions) hosts the full runnable example from above, as well as demos using other popular test runners.

 ## Overriding assertion messages